(1) Graphic character data is not to be confused with "graphic" data type used to represent double-byte data in some programming languages.

 (33) These control points do not follow the definitions of ASCII in ANSI X3.4.

 (34) These code points are in the graphic character space for IBM-PC code pages.
 The actual graphic characters vary from code page to code page.
 These code points are used for mapping control code points for consistency.
 (Note that a graphic character match will override the control character mapping.)

-(35) &RE31., maps ISO-8 X'9F' (APC) to EBCDIC X'E1'.
+(35) Prior to 1986, ISO-8 X'9F' (APC) mapped to EBCDIC X'E1'.
 This control code point is a graphic code point.
 It was previously used as numeric space character in many EBCDIC SBCS coded character sets, and with the latest revised CECPs, the numeric space character has been replaced with DIVISION SYMBOL.
 The map shown in here is to EBCDIC Eight Ones control, which is used as a filler character.

 (36) The resource for the UCS-2 code page is not included on the CD.
 This resource is available in the ISO document; ISO/IEC IS 10646-1, Information Technology - Universal Multiple-Octect Coded Character Set (UCS) - Part 1: Architecture and Basic Multilingual Plane; 1993.